vis-opt-group/BVFSM/README.md

 # Value-Function-based Sequential Minimization for Bi-level Optimization
-this is the official code for the paper "Value-Function-based Sequential Minimization for Bi-level Optimization"
+this is the official code for the paper ["A Value-Function-based Interior-point Method for Non-convex Bi-level Optimization"](https://icml.cc/virtual/2021/poster/9581) and its extended version ["Value-Function-based Sequential Minimization for Bi-level Optimization"](https://arxiv.org/abs/2110.04974)

+ ""

 ## Environment Preparing
 ```